-Students in Grades 6-12 enrolled with the District as Home School students are eligible to participate in extracurricular interscholastic activities at the student's school of residence as established by the school District's attendance zones.
+Students in Grades 6-12 enrolled with the district as Home School students are eligible to participate in extra-curricular interscholastic activities at the student's school of residence as established by the school district's attendance zones.
 In order for a secondary home-educated student to be eligible to participate, each of the following must be met:

-- a.
-The student must meet all requirements of the Home Education Program described in Section 10.100. - b.
-The parents/guardians of the home education student must certify to the Principal that the student meets the minimum grade point average as prescribed in article 6.6061 and has passed each class for which enrolled for each grading period to coincide with the school's grading periods. - c.
-The Home Education student must meet the same standards of acceptance, behavior, and performance required of other students participating in the extracurricular activity. - d.
-The student must register with the school with their intent to participate as a representative of the school prior to the beginning date of the season for the activity in which participation is requested. - e.
-The student must certify, by a physical examination by a licensed physician on the "Santa Rosa County Schools Athletic Participation Screening Form", their fitness to participate in the extracurricular activity.
-Proof of medical insurance must also be certified on this form by the parent. - f.
-A Home Education student will not be eligible to participate in inter-scholastic activities at a District school if the student is under discipline sanctions from any other public, private, or parochial school, in or out of the State of Florida. - g.
-A senior who withdraws to be home educated and re-enrolls in Santa Rosa County Schools, must do so at the Santa Rosa Adult High School.
-However, in situations involving exceptional students, the IEP Team may convene to determine grade placement. - h.
-Home School students are excluded from participation and membership in any school clubs associated with a Santa Rosa District school.
+- A. The student must meet all requirements of the Home Education Program described in Section 10.100. - B. The parents/guardians of the home education student must certify to the Principal that the student meets the minimum grade point average as prescribed in article 6.6061 and has passed each class for which enrolled for each grading period to coincide with the school's grading periods. - C. The Home Education student must meet the same standards of acceptance, behavior, and performance required of other students participating in the extracurricular activity. - D. The student must register with the school with their intent to participate as a representative of the school prior to the beginning date of the season for the activity in which participation is requested. - E. The student must certify, by a physical examination by a licensed physician on the "Santa Rosa County Schools Athletic Participation Screening Form", their fitness to participate in the extracurricular activity.
+Proof of medical insurance must also be certified on this form by the parent. - F. A Home Education student will not be eligible to participate in inter-scholastic activities at a district school if the student is under discipline sanctions from any other public, private, or parochial school, in or out of the state of Florida. - G. A senior who withdraws to be home educated and re-enrolls in Santa Rosa County Schools, must do so at the Santa Rosa Adult High School.
+However, in situations involving exceptional students, the IEP Team may convene to determine grade placement. - H. Home School students are excluded from participation and membership in any school clubs associated with a Santa Rosa County district school.